Job searching gets stressful — and sometimes, in the heat of the hunt, key details get overlooked.

 I can’t say it enough — on your resume, brevity is key.

 Aim to limit your summary or objective to three to five succinct sentences that capture your professional peaks.
-Think of it as your elevator pitch — it should be compelling, concise and leave the reader eager to learn more about you.
+Think of it as your elevator pitch — it should be compelling and concise, leaving the reader eager to learn more about you.

 Less really is more when it comes to contact info.